The Supreme Court “Shadow Docket,” Explained

 What are some recent examples of how the Supreme Court has used the shadow docket?

-The Court has used the shadow docket to rule on issues including gerrymandering, pandemic rules, environmental regulation, and (as described above) abortion.
-Many of its high profile uses of the shadow docket have involved so-called emergency motions, which often seek to suspend or reverse lower court orders while a case is still in progress.
+Many of the Supreme Court’s high-profile uses of the shadow docket have involved so-called emergency motions, which often seek to suspend or reverse lower court orders while a case is still in progress.
 This is supposed to be a rare action, limited to situations in which the lower court rulings could cause irreparable harm if allowed to stand.
 Critics, however, argue that the Supreme Court is granting relief when the applicant has not truly demonstrated irreparable harm, effectively deciding cases at too early a stage in the litigation, and with a lack of transparency and participation from affected parties.

+Earlier this decade, the Court used the shadow docket on issues including gerrymandering, pandemic rules, environmental regulation, and (as described above) abortion.
 One frequently cited example is Roman Catholic Diocese of Brooklyn v.
-Cuomo, in which the justices struck down New York’s capacity restrictions on religious services due to Covid-19.
-The Supreme Court’s intervention reversing the lower courts that had allowed the restrictions to stand appeared particularly unusual since the attendance limits were no longer in effect and could not cause harm.
+Cuomo, in which the justices enjoined New York’s capacity restrictions on religious services due to Covid-19.
+The Supreme Court’s intervention, which reversed the lower courts that had allowed the restrictions to stand, appeared particularly unusual since the attendance limits were no longer in effect and could not cause harm.

 Louisiana v.
 American Rivers was another controversial use of the shadow docket.
-In its waning days, the Trump administration issued a regulation preventing states from blocking infrastructure projects that could contaminate rivers, lakes, and streams.
-When a federal judge vacated the Trump rule and restored the states’ powers, the Supreme Court stepped in on behalf of fossil fuel interests, reinstating the administration’s rule without citing evidence or providing an explanation of how the lower court order threatened irreparable harm.
+In its waning days, the first Trump administration issued a regulation preventing states from blocking infrastructure projects that could contaminate rivers, lakes, and streams.
+When a federal judge vacated the Trump rule and restored the states’ powers, the Supreme Court stepped in on behalf of fossil fuel interests, reinstating the administration’s rule without citing evidence or providing an explanation of how the lower court’s order threatened irreparable harm.

 Chief Justice John Roberts, a conservative jurist, raised eyebrows when he joined the Supreme Court’s liberals in dissenting from that ruling.
 In that dissent, Justice Elena Kagan lamented that the Court had gone “astray,” rendering “the Court’s emergency docket not for emergencies at all.”
 Rather, the shadow docket had become “only another place for merits determinations — except made without full briefing and argument.”